 Will AI eliminate all my busywork?

 No — be realistic.
 There's setup, learning, and review time, and some tasks only partly automate.
 Expect to recover a meaningful chunk of the repetitive hours, not all of them.
-Even partial recovery on your biggest time-sinks compounds, because you get those hours back every week.
+Even partial recovery on your biggest time-sinks compounds, because you get those hours back every week while the setup cost is paid once.

 How do I measure the time AI saves me?

 Pick one repetitive task, time how long it takes now, automate it, and time it after.
 That before-and-after on real tasks beats any vendor's claim.
-Stack a few measurements and you have a concrete picture of what AI is actually worth in your business.
+Stack a few measurements for a concrete picture of what AI is worth in your business — and to see which tasks are worth automating next.